 But every so often, you come across an item that you just have to know more about.
 One thing leads to another, and before you know it, you're a full blown collector, or enthusiasts at the very least.

 This was the case with Douglas Wight, owner of the Chanceford Hall Bed and Breakfast, in the historic town of Snow Hill, Maryland, who also happens to be a collector of Worcester County's "merchant's tokens".

 Doug had responded to a few questions I had asked in a group discussion, and mentioned that he had been collecting merchant's tokens for a few years.

 His suggestion that my "found token" could be categorized as a merchant's token, led me to dig a bit deeper into discovering what exactly a merchant's token even was.
 (Confession, I had never heard of them before...)

 Doug was kind enough to share his collection with me, and answer some questions I had regarding these very interesting pieces of history.

 Q: How would you describe a merchant's token?
 What are they?

-Q: How did you find your first token (or how did it find you?) and when?
+Q: How did you find your first token, and when?